High-Resolution Image Synthesis via Next-Token Prediction: Model Architecture

-During sampling, RoPE requires adjusting the base frequency $\omega$ for higher resolution images.
+\paragraph{Comparison between VoPE and RoPE.} During sampling, RoPE requires adjusting the base frequency $\omega$ for higher resolution images.
 For instance, with a 256 token training length and a target of 512 tokens, the NTK-Aware Scaled RoPE approach~\citep{peng2023ntk} is used, where $\omega^{\prime} = \frac{\omega}{2}$.
 Although effective for long texts, this causes discrepancies in positional information between training and sampling phases, as shown in Fig.~\ref{fig: rope decay}.
 These discrepancies are detrimental for image generation, which is sensitive to token boundary information. \citet{gao2024lumina} noted that this method leads to blurry, repetitive images in higher resolution image generation, akin to issues in positional interpolation or extrapolation.
 Thus, RoPE is unsuitable for arbitrary resolution image generation, especially at higher resolutions.
 In contrast, VoPE ensures that pixel normalization maintains consistent positional information across resolutions during training and sampling.
 This is achieved by normalizing images to a $g \times g$ grid via \(\rho\), without changing the base frequency \(\omega\), regardless of resolution.
 As shown in Fig.~\ref{fig: vope decay}, images at different resolutions with VoPE use the same relative positional curve at varying resolution densities \(\rho\).
-Notably, at \(\rho = 1/4\), the curve closely matches that of \(\rho = 1.0\), implying that to generate $4096 \times 4096$ images, training at $1024 \times 1024$ with \(\rho = 1/4\) suffices.\footnote{This assumes a VAE encoding stride of 8 and a patch size of 2.}

-Beyond enabling different resolution image generation via \(\rho\), VoPE allows layout adjustments in generated images with varying aspect ratios by adjusting the relative position bias \(b\). \textit{Refer to the supplementary materials for further results.}
+Notably, at \(\rho = 1/4\), the curve closely matches that of \(\rho = 1.0\), implying that to generate $4096 \times 4096$ images, training at $1024 \times 1024$ with \(\rho = 1/4\) suffices.\footnote{This assumes a VAE encoding stride of 8 and a patch size of 2.} Beyond enabling different resolution image generation via \(\rho\), VoPE allows layout adjustments in generated images with varying aspect ratios by adjusting the relative position bias \(b\). \textit{Refer to the supplementary materials for further results.}